YunoHost/doc/pages/06.contribute/10.packaging_apps/11.helpers/packaging_apps_helpers.md

 **Details**:<br/>
-Use the registered path in backup_list by ynh_backup to restore the file at the right place.
+tregistered path in backup_list by ynh_backup to restore the file at the right place.

 If `DEST_PATH` already exists and is lighter than 500 Mo, a backup will be made in `/var/cache/yunohost/appconfbackup/`.
 Otherwise, the existing file is removed.